arduino/docs-content/content/hardware/02.hero/shields/spe-shield/datasheet/datasheet.md

 <div style="background-color: #FFFFE0; border-left: 6px solid #FFD700; margin: 20px 0; padding: 15px;">
 <p style="text-align: justify;">
-<strong>Note:</strong> By default, the board is powered by T1S, but you can activate local power through software.
+<strong>Note:</strong> By default, the board is set to be powered by SPE (PoDL), but you can activate local power through software.
 </p>
 </div>